Seward to Vancouver Cruises

 Seward to Vancouver Alaska Cruises

 Most cruise passengers travel to Seward by the Alaska Railroad or Park Connection Motorcoach.
 This trip south from Anchorage is often the last leg of a week-long land package, although it is possible to fly into Anchorage, spend the night, and travel south to Seward for a disembarking cruise the next day.
 The cruise dock is located less than a mile from Seward's central Small Boat Harbor and two miles from downtown.
-On cruise ship days, the city runs a free shuttle from the dock on a circuit through town every 30 minutes.
+The city runs a free shuttle from the dock on a circuit through town every 30 minutes.